-The decision making process was all about image quality, feelings, variety, colours, etc. So that’s on an individual picture edit.
+The decision-making process was all about image quality, feelings, variety, colours, etc. So that’s on an individual picture edit.
 Then the order of the images has to be spot on.
 When you say rhythm it couldn’t be more true.
 It’s the gaps between the pictures, the picture sizes, space surrounding them and the page turns that make it what it is.
 The spaces in between are what create anticipation and heighten curiosity; they keep you turning.

 I wanted to keep this whole project pretty minimal and it’s a hard thing to do.
 I think there are two sentences in the whole book!
 Hardly any text.
 I always wanted it to be this way and I had a lot of people telling me it was the wrong thing to do.
 People telling me I needed explanations of images, locations, stories, technical specs on the shots, what films I used, any complimentary text to keep it interesting really.
 I couldn’t see the point of putting words on pages just because.
 Ultimately it’s a book of photographs and the body of work is about the ocean as one.
 It’s about photos.
 And a journey.
 And it’s open for you to interpret how you see it.
 That’s it.
 So locations are irrelevant to the purpose of the work.
-In this case I admittedly did not consider the reader as much as I should have.
+In this case, I admittedly did not consider the reader as much as I should have.
 But I will tell anyone what they want to know if they ask, that’s for sure.

 If your images are in any way an expression or extension of your moods, they paint a picture of a colourful and complex individual indeed!
 How do you set out to capture or convey mood?

 I would say they are an expression of my mind’s eye and the moods of the sea.
 Not really my moods.
-Obviously how you feel at any given time effects how you react in any situation.
+Obviously how you feel at any given time affects how you react in any situation.
 I only have one mood when I am shooting in the water at my own will and that is a feeling of contentment.
 I’m not really thinking too much.
 Just reacting to the movements and small changes happening around you.
 I am being aware and I am trying to be in tune with my equipment as much as I am with the moving water around me; the rhythms and the light.
 Mood is such a funny thing to capture.
 I’m not sure if I do it well or not, as its all subjective.
 But, I believe mood is a combination of these elements like any visual communication.
 Colour, tone, positive and negative spaces, contrasts; gosh, there are so many more elements.
 Photographic ones include light, and the quality of that light, the subject and how you chose to interpret that subject with that light and the endless options of photographic technique.
 It’s bloody endless.
 That’s why I keep doing it I guess.
 Mood could just be a colour too.
 Point the camera at the sky, you get a blue picture and it just feels nice.
 It’s so endless, ha!

-What was your favourite camera to shoot with in the water and for this body of work, and why?
+What was your favourite camera to shoot within the water and for this body of work, and why?

 The Nikon FM2 with a 50mm 1.4 lens is my favourite camera/lens combination to use in the water, full stop.
 It’s everything you need and not a thing more.
 The less distractions the better when the ocean is moving violently around you and it’s the kind of lens and body choice that simplifies everything and makes seeing easy when you are in the midst of chaos.
 I love the perspective of the human eye and 50mm is the closest focal length to that.
 I want to use the focal length of the eye in most cases and create surreal images.
 A true perspective but changed into images that challenge the truth so to speak.